sjproctor/rails_challenges/wildlife_tracker_challenge/README.md

 #### Note: The remainder of the stories should include the proper RSPEC model and controller specs.
 - To setup testing run `bundle add rspec-rails`
 - If this is added prior to a generate resource command, the appropriate spec file will also be created
-- If this is created after the generate command run `rails generate rspec:install` and `bundle install`
+- If this is created after the generate command run `rails generate rspec:install`
+- this installs a directory called `spec`
+- look at the spec file
+- (maybe)run `bundle install`